Lučić

 Lučić is a Slavic surname, Croatian and Serbian family name.
 It is a patronymic name of Luka.

+The Surname ist most common in midle Bosnia.
+In the villages Seoci, near Jajce, Vesela and Velika Bukovica in Bosnia and Herzegovina, 1/4 of the Population had the surname Lučić.

-There was a historical Lučić family in the Republic of Ragusa.
+There was a historical Lučić family in the Republic of Ragusa and another one in Trogir.

+The renaissance Palace in Trogir "Palača Lučić (or Palača Lucić)" was built in the middle ages, restored in the 16th century.

 Notable people with the surname include: